 Meet Our Spiritual Directors

-The Franciscan Spirituality Center has trained spiritual directors on staff who are available to listen deeply, compassionately and nonjudgmentally as you share your sacred stories.
+The Franciscan Spirituality Center has trained spiritual directors on staff who are available to listen deeply, compassionately and without judgment as you share your sacred stories.
 Your spiritual director will be a patient, trusted guide as you explore your own spiritual path and discover your inner wisdom.
-Spiritual direction takes place in a safe, peaceful setting, and what you choose to share is held with reverence and confidentiality.
+Spiritual direction takes place in a welcoming, peaceful setting, and what you choose to share is held with reverence and confidentiality.

 Spiritual direction explores God’s presence in the ordinary activities of daily life.
 It is available to people of all faith backgrounds and those who identify as “nones”— spiritual but not religious.
 Meeting with a spiritual director does not obligate you to a certain number of sessions.
 Your needs and your schedule determine how often you meet.
 We invite you to contact one of our spiritual directors to learn more.